 If a visitor is allowed to park a sleeping vehicle (including tractor, if needed) on the caravan parking spaces, parking shall be at visitor’s risk.
 The Organizer doesn’t assume any liability for damage or theft unless the Organizer or one of its vicarious agents acted intentionally or with gross negligence.

 Considering the festival’s safety requirements we are entitled to check vehicles inside and outside for prohibited items (see par.
 1.7) and to ban non-compliant vehicles from the site.
 In such case add-on fees will not be refunded.
-When leaving Caravan Empire to Mellow Fields there are identity checks.
+When leaving Caravan Empire to the festival area there are identity checks.
 For additional information and regulations regarding Caravan Empire click here.

 1. Use of lockers

 1.1 Lockers in PAROOKAVILLE City can only be used during opening hours.
 Any use outside opening hours is prohibited.
 Lockers on the camp site are permanently accessible during opening hours.

 1.2 Lockers are locked using a code or a key.
 A Citizen receives the code / key at the info desk at the locker bunker.